 Hello.
 I’m Dr Michelle Pizer (pronounced Pie-zer).

-Today I’ve combined this corporate background with over 15 years of counselling and coaching experience to the work that I do.
+Then, in 2000, I opened my business.
+I decided to combine my corporate background running departments and leading teams, with the coaching and counselling work I’d started to do.
 All backed by academic rigour.
 I’m a PhD level endorsed organisational and counselling psychologist.
-It’s an unusual combination of experience, knowledge and skill.
+Altogether, it’s a rare and useful combination of experience, knowledge and skill.

 Why I do what I do